icflorescu/openshift-cartridge-nodejs/README.md

 - Can't guarantee this cartridge is production-ready.
 Some people use it though (on **their own responsibility**).
 - This is a lean cartridge.
 No unnecessary modules are installed.
 Which means that - unlike the standard Node.js cartridge - it won't install [supervisor](https://github.com/isaacs/node-supervisor) for you.
 You'll have to implement your own logic to auto-restart on errors.
 The [provided application template](https://github.com/icflorescu/openshift-cartridge-nodejs/blob/master/usr/template/start.js) is using [cluster](http://nodejs.org/api/cluster.html) for that.
-- The cartridge emulates `npm start` to start your application, so **make sure your application entrypoint is defined in your start script of your `package.json` file**.
+- The cartridge emulates the execution of `npm start` to start your application, so **make sure your application entrypoint is defined in your start script of your `package.json` file**.
 See [`package.json` in the provided template](https://github.com/icflorescu/openshift-cartridge-nodejs/blob/master/usr/template/package.json) or read the [`npm` docs](https://docs.npmjs.com/cli/start) for more information.
+- Upon cartridge initialization, the Node.js binary package is downloaded and installed, which **may take a while**, depending on OpenShift server and network load.
+2 - 3 minutes is quite often, but 5 - 10 minutes is not uncommon, especially for scalable multi-gear setups (if you specified "Scale with web traffic").

 ## FAQ